DDaarcon/TheOldCubeParts/README.md

 [PiecePG](https://github.com/DDaarcon/TheOldCubeParts/blob/main/Assets/Scripts/PiecePG.cs) and [PiecePartMeshGenerate](https://github.com/DDaarcon/TheOldCubeParts/blob/main/Assets/Scripts/PiecePartMeshGenerate.cs) -
 Precedurally generated mesh for pieces:
 I've done all calculations to generate vertices, triangles and UVs of pieces displayed on screen.
-Because of that I can almost freely control their's shapes (I'm using it to easily create new themes).
+Because of that I can almost freely control their shapes (I'm using it to easily create new themes).
 Decay animation also relies on this feature.

 [SolutionGenerator](https://github.com/DDaarcon/TheOldCubeParts/blob/main/Assets/Scripts/SolutionGenerator.cs) -